open-mmlab/mmpose/docs/en/user_guides/mixed_datasets.md

 )
 ```

-By using the `KeypointConverter`, the indices of keypoints with indices 0 to 11 will be transformed to corresponding indices among 5 to 16.
+By using the [KeypointConverter](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/datasets/transforms/converting.py#L11), the indices of keypoints with indices 0 to 11 will be transformed to corresponding indices among 5 to 16.
 Meanwhile, the keypoints with indices 12 and 13 will be removed.
 For the target keypoints with indices 0 to 4, which are not defined in the `mapping` argument, they will be set as invisible and won't be used in training.

-Once the sub datasets are configured, the `CombinedDataset` wrapper can be defined as follows:
+Once the sub datasets are configured, the [CombinedDataset](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/datasets/dataset_wrappers.py#L15) wrapper can be defined as follows:

 ```python
 dataset = dict(